Current research projects /Completed research projects /

 One way to stop the cycle of migraines and insomnia is to treat the insomnia, and one of the best treatments for this is cognitive behaviour therapy.

-In a small pilot study, the team found that people with migraine liked digital CBT-I, and that it improved both their insomnia and their migraines.
+In a previous small pilot study, the team found that people with migraine liked digital CBT-I, and that it improved both their insomnia and their migraines.
+This project built on the pilot study to develop a feasibility randomised control trial (RCT) to see whether digital CBT-I could offer better treatment than another option and to refine the study methodology prior to progressing to full-scale clinical trial.

 Impact